Vedansh-Dubey/Sentiment/README.md

 Sentiment analysis is the process of determining the emotional tone behind a series of words, used to gain an understanding of the attitudes, opinions, and emotions expressed within an online mention.
 This repository contains a collection of code, data, and resources for performing sentiment analysis on text data.

+## Data Preprocessing:

+Data preprocessing is a crucial step in sentiment analysis as it helps in cleaning and transforming the raw data into a format that can be easily analyzed and interpreted.
+The following steps can be followed for data preprocessing in sentiment analysis:

+- Data Collection: The first step is to collect the data from various sources such as online forums, social media platforms, or surveys.

+- Data Cleaning: The next step is to clean the data by removing any irrelevant information such as special characters, numbers, and symbols.
+This step also involves removing duplicates, correcting typos, and handling missing values.

+- Text Normalization: In this step, the text is converted into a standard format.
+This includes converting all the words to lowercase, stemming and lemmatization, and removing stop words.

+- Data Transformation: In this step, the data is transformed into a numerical format that can be easily analyzed by machine learning algorithms.
+This can be done using techniques such as one-hot encoding, bag of words, or word embeddings.

+- Data Splitting: The final step is to split the data into training and testing sets, with the training set being used to train the machine learning models, and the testing set being used to evaluate the performance of the models.

+- It's important to note that data preprocessing is an iterative process, and multiple rounds of cleaning and normalization may be required to obtain the best results.

 ## Requirements
 - Python 3.5+
 - Tensorflow 2.x or PyTorch